-The project would offer students hands-on experience with the latest hydrographic science technologies and connect them with potential employers participating in the project.
+The project would support a pipeline of skilled technicians to meet the demands of the survey industry, providing real-world field experience and an opportunity to further the career pathway for an associate's degree for hydrographic technicians requested by our industry partners.
 Furthermore, by equipping a new generation of hydrographic technicians, it ensures the Gulf Coast remains a leader in maritime and environmental stewardship.